Text2Cypher Across Languages: Evaluating and Finetuning LLMs: Conclusion

 \section{Conclusion}

-This work presents a performance comparison of foundational LLMs on the Text2Cypher task across English, Spanish, and Turkish.
-We created and released a multilingual test set by translating English questions into Spanish and Turkish while keeping the same ground-truth queries, enabling fair cross-lingual comparison of model performance.
-Our results consistently show that foundational models perform best on English questions, followed by Spanish, and lowest on Turkish.
-This pattern is likely driven by differences in training data availability and the linguistic characteristics, which pose additional challenges for the models.
-We also explored the impact of translating task instruction prompts alongside the input questions.
-Our findings suggest that prompt translation slightly improves translation-based evaluation but has little to no effect on query execution results, suggesting that prompt language has minimal impact on overall performance in our setting.
-Future work includes schema localization to improve multilingual performance, fine-tuning models on individual or combined languages and expanding evaluation to additional languages.
+This work presents a performance comparison of foundational and finetuned LLMs on the Text2Cypher task across English, Spanish, and Turkish.
+We created and released a multilingual dataset by translating user questions in English into Spanish and Turkish, enabling fair cross-lingual evaluation.
+Our results consistently show that foundational models perform best on English inputs, followed by Spanish, and then Turkish.
+This pattern is likely driven by differences in language resourcedness and linguistic characteristics, which introduce additional challenges for LLMs.
+We also explored the effect of translating task instruction prompts alongside the input questions.
+Our findings suggest prompt language has minimal impact on overall performance in our setting.
+Finally, we finetuned a foundational model on both English-only and multilingual datasets.
+The results revealed that English-only finetuning improves performance across all languages, it does not eliminate the performance gap.
+In contrast, multilingual finetuning improves generalization and narrows the performance gap across languages.
+Future directions include schema localization to further support multilingual performance, expanding evaluation to additional languages, and exploring alternative alignment strategies beyond finetuning to improve cross-lingual robustness.